-There are business cases where organizations want to start with the first efforts of process documentation and to identify their risks in different organizational processes, anticipating the needs of management, and the effort that it will represent in the short and medium terms, that will be generated starting at this moment, and all of the history that must be available for statistics and compilation purposes.
+There are business cases where organisations want to start with the first efforts of process documentation and to identify their risks in different organisational processes, anticipating the needs of management, and the effort that it will represent in the short and medium terms, that will be generated starting at this moment, and all of the history that must be available for statistics and compilation purposes.

 Finally, for controlling internal compliance and internal audit areas that are already operating that want to document a follow-up, they identify the gaps or findings through the integrated systems and want to manage the action plans to strengthen the internal control and remediate those improvement opportunities identified.

-Organizations are looking to implement and establish a common language for risk and control management that leads up to an adequate basis, and the professional staff to start with a business management based on those risks.
-To make the process owners responsible for their own risk and controls is also something that is happening in organizations that are looking for risk management and governance corporate implementation.
+organisations are looking to implement and establish a common language for risk and control management that leads up to an adequate basis, and the professional staff to start with a business management based on those risks.
+To make the process owners responsible for their own risk and controls is also something that is happening in organisations that are looking for risk management and governance corporate implementation.

-Another challenge that we have identified is that there are some organizations that see the internal control and the internal audit areas as the responsibility of the risk organization, when the truth is that each process owner is responsible for their own risks and controls, while the compliance areas can focus on ensuring the important assets for the business.
+Another challenge that we have identified is that there are some organisations that see the internal control and the internal audit areas as the responsibility of the risk organisation, when the truth is that each process owner is responsible for their own risks and controls, while the compliance areas can focus on ensuring the important assets for the business.

 Regarding customer engagement through automation of the action plans, the reviewers are notified via email based on following up and due dates, and receive notification when an action plan is overdue, with the option to escalate.
 Therefore, the system leads to interaction with the same system; the progress of their actions plans would be updated, and could be closed once the evidence and the support of their resolution is completed.

 The risk compliance function plans and schedules their reviews based on the current system data, information updated by the owners and assigned to the staff, the auditors, who make a time and cost budget for each review.
 Once the review is in progress, the management and the evaluated areas can access the system to know the status and to obtain different reports.